yaswanthteja/MY-Portfolio/README.md

 # Build a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations

-This repository contains Final code for The Portfolio Website in ReactJS.
-Made by Codebucks, i'm using his repo to create my portfolio <br />
+This repository contains the Final code for the Portfolio Website in ReactJS.
+Made by Codebucks, I'm using his repo to create my portfolio <br />

 # [View Demo](https://yaswanthteja.vercel.app)
 https://yaswanthteja.vercel.app/ <br />